We Are Emptying Out Their Shelves : Nabisco Workers’ 5-Week Strike Won by Shutting Down Business as Usual - A beaten-down workforce took on a powerful company—and won.

 Mondelēz’s effort to cut its labor costs also didn’t sit well with the strikers, who saw the company's finances doing quite well throughout the pandemic.
 The company’s net income for the first six months of the year was up nearly 60% over 2020 numbers.
 Mondelēz CEO Dirk Van de Put also received $16.8 million in total compensation in 2020, a 12% hike since 2018.
 That gives him 544 times the median salary of a Mondelēz worker.

-The labor disruptions did come as somewhat of a surprise since Mondelēz officials had seemed confident, saying they had contingency plans on hand for a strike and that production had declined only slightly as the strike lengthened.
+The labor disruptions did come as somewhat of a surprise since Mondelēz officials had seemed confident, saying they had contingency plans on hand for a strike and that production had continued, but "not to the same level," as the strike lengthened.
 The company had quickly hired the firm Huffmaster to guard its plants and hire strikebreakers to run the facilities, and canceled the healthcare coverage of striking workers.

 Defending its proposal, Mondelēz had also talked broadly about amending contract provisions reached decades ago.
 That didn’t sit well with Jared Cummings, a bakery union organizer from Albany, N.Y., dispatched to help the Chicago strikers.